ioccc-src/winner/next/guidelines.md

 </p>

 ``` <!---sh-->
-    mkiocccentry -d test_work prog.c Makefile remarks.md
+    mkiocccentry -d workdir topdir
 ```

 <p class="leftbar">
-where `test_work` is the directory which the tarball will be formed.
+where `workdir` is the directory which the tarball will be formed and the `topdir` is the directory which has the required files (`prog.c`, `Makefile` and `remarks.md`) along with extra data files you wish to submit.
 Be aware that if the directory exists already, you will have to remove it or move it before this option will work a second time, just like in normal mode.
 </p>